denysdovhan/learnyoubash/exercises/functions/solution/solution.en.md

 ## Aliases

-By the way, sometimes you should type a long command sequence and to do something.
-If you often do this, you may want define an _alias_.
-Alias is essentially like a keyboard shortcut, a means of avoiding typing a long command sequence.
+By the way, sometimes you might type a long command sequence to do something.
+If you often do this, you may want to define an _alias_.
+An alias is essentially like a keyboard shortcut, a means to avoid typing a long command sequence.

-For example, if you often type a `ls -alF` command feel free to define alias in the `~/.bashrc` file:
+For example, if you often type a `ls -alF` command feel free to define an alias in the `~/.bashrc` file:

 ```bash
 # ...